zoomsphere/ngx-store/README.md

 Decorating functions can take config object with the following fields:
 - `key: string` - key under the variable will be stored, default key is the variable name
 - `mutate: boolean` - enable or disable object mutation for instance, default depends on global config
+- `asSubject: boolean` - makes decorator property an RxJS Subject<T> as opposed to type T, default depends on global config which defaults to false
 - `expires: Date` - for `@CookieStorage()` only, specifies expiration date, null = lifetime cookie